 The Global Member Care Network (GMCN) is converging in Nairobi for their 4th GMCN Conference from 28 October to 1 November, 2024 on the theme: “Caring for the Harvest Force.”
 Topics to be addressed include: “Suffering and Self-care,” and “Spiritual and Rational Responses to Mental Health.”

-This year’s edition will focus on content and context of member care in Africa and the development of contextualized member care resources by authors from the Global South.
+This year’s edition will focus on member care in Africa and the development of contextualized member care resources by authors from the Global South.
 Anyone interested in member care may attend.
 For more information, visit https://globalmembercare.com/conference-2024/.

-AFRIGO IS NOW ON WHATSAPP

-Join our growing community of followers on WhatsApp and keep in step with our inspiring and informative missions posts.
-Click here to join: https://bit.ly/Afrigo-Whatsapp.

 SYMPOSIUM ON THEOLOGY AND THE ARTS